postgresml/postgresml/pgml-cms/docs/introduction/faq.md

 PostgresML requires using Postgres as the database.
 If your data currently resides in a different database, there would be some upfront effort required to migrate the data into Postgres in order to utilize PostgresML's capabilities.

-## What is hosted PostgresML?
+## What is PostgresML Cloud?

-Hosted PostgresML is a fully managed cloud service that provides all the capabilities of open source PostgresML without the need to run your own database infrastructure.
+Hosted PostgresML is a fully managed cloud service that provides all the capabilities of open source PGML without the need to run your own database infrastructure.

-With hosted PostgresML, you get:
+With PostgresML Cloud, you get:

 * Flexible compute resources - Choose CPU, RAM or GPU machines tailored to your workload
 * Horizontally scalable inference with read-only replicas